ike9000e/Xinput-Modkey/readme.md

 	Unless it is desired to do this manually, GUI manager will attempt install procedure and will display any messages if something went wrong.
-	Installation doesn't modify any of existing game files, namelly executables; It only copies two or more files off of which, one is a proxy that enables Xinput Modkey to be attached to the game/program every time it starts, untill uninstalled.
+	Installation doesn't modify any of existing game files, namelly executables; it only copies two or more files off of which, one is a proxy that enables Xinput Modkey to be attached to the game/program every time it starts - untill uninstalled.
 	For more details please see Manual Installation and Uninstallation below.